 You will also get to see the towering Thor’s Hammer, one of the most iconic rock formations in Bryce Canyon, standing strikingly apart from all the other hoodoos.
 There is also an amazing overlook as you come out of the canyon, just below Sunset Point.

 The combined Queens Garden and Navajo Loop hike is 2.9 miles and takes about 2.5 hours to complete.
 I would rate it to be medium difficulty.
-It is absolutely a highlight of any one day in Bryce Canyon itinerary, and one of the best things to do in Bryce Canyon!
+It is absolutely a highlight of any Bryce Canyon 1 day itinerary!

 Bryce Canyon Scenic Drive